ottopanini/spring-batch-developer-course/README.md

     - Processing and writing occur in a remote 'slave'
     - read is done by the master - but reads the whole records and sends them into processing -> much more I/O

+### multi threaded step
+Shows chunk processing, each on its own thread.